-Sustainability at supermarkets is not something that is often discussed, and we find it important to raise awareness and give some tips about how to be a more conscious consumer when shopping at a supermarket!
+Sustainability at supermarkets is not something that is often discussed.
+And we find it important to provide tips about how to be a more conscious consumer when shopping at supermarkets!

 Our 3-post series starts off which the topic of sustainable fresh foods.
-Fresh foods are more often preferred over frozen for many people – they are healthier, supply more nutrients and enzymes, and less of the salts and preservatives present in frozen foods.
+Fresh foods are more often preferred over frozen for many people.
+Reasons being they are healthier, supply more nutrients and enzymes.
+Also less of the salts and preservatives present in frozen foods.
 According to Technovio analysts, the demand for fresh food is predicted to grow 3% over the next few years as people become more health-conscious.
-However, for people living in cities (i.e. everyone in Singapore), this can pose as a problem as we do not have the large farmlands and pastures required for big-scale agriculture.
+However, for people living in cities (i.e. everyone in Singapore), this can pose as a problem.
+Because we do not have the large farmlands and pastures required for big-scale agriculture.
 Supermarkets are thus the main source of where we urbanites can find fresh vegetables, fruits, and meats!

 This post discusses some of the issues concerning our fresh foods, and possible alternatives that we can choose, or actions we can take instead, as conscious consumers!

 Let’s Talk About Food Waste

 The supermarket model is wholly efficient at getting what we want to us, allowing consumers to pick and choose as they wish, all in a geographically central area.
 It is clearly built for convenience, and is necessary in Singapore, because where else can get fresh produce fast and easily?
 Unfortunately, this convenience comes at the expense of excessive waste produced, especially for perishable goods with short expiry dates such as fresh fruits and vegetables.
 As consumers demand for constantly stocked shelves with a wealth of choice, retailers end up disposing of way too much food that end up not being bought.